 13 “I do not understand my own actions.
 For I do not do what I want, but I do the very thing I hate” (Romans 7:15).
 Give thanks and praise to God for the boundless love, forgiveness and patience that enfold us just as we are — complex and wonderful children of God who nevertheless are often weak, broken and undisciplined.

 14 Give thanks for ELCA Racial Justice Ministries.
-Ask God to bless and further its ministries, which that equip leaders, provide anti-racism education, build relationships across differences and develop resources to help congregations address racism and move toward reconciliation and healing.
+Ask God to bless and further its ministries, which that equip leaders, provide anti-racism education, build relationships across differences, and develop resources to help congregations address racism and move toward reconciliation and healing.

 15 Praise God for our life in Christ, which sets us free from the darkness and despair of sin and death, and for the Spirit, which dwells in us and keeps us focused on what pleases God — faith, humility, love, mercy and caring for our neighbors in need.